VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 **Alright everyone, syncronize your watches!**

-Ableton Link works in more than just Ableton, it's a protocol for sending clock and time codes to multiple devices or software that makes synchronization relatively easy.
+Ableton Link works in more than just Ableton, it's a protocol for sending clock to multiple devices or software that makes synchronization relatively easy.
 It supports sending the clock and adding/subtracting an offset to correct for latency in whatever connection you're using.
 It *is not* sent over MIDI or OSC or another existing music protocol.
 It's its own thing that gets sent over the network.
 While some hardware has added support for Link, it's still largely a software thing at the time of writing.
 There is even a [link module](https://library.vcvrack.com/StellareModular-Link/Link2) for VCV Rack.

+It is provided as a dual licensed standard, from [the Link repo](https://github.com/Ableton/link):

+> Ableton Link is dual [licensed](https://github.com/Ableton/link/blob/master/LICENSE.md) under GPLv2+ and a proprietary license.
+If you would like to incorporate Link into a proprietary software application, please contact [link-devs@ableton.com](mailto:link-devs@ableton.com).

 ## MIDI Routing Hardware